pfdubois/BridgeBidding/source/Glossary.rst

    transfer
       A bid which requests partner to bid a certain suit which is held by the bidder; the intent is usually to cause partner to be the declarer if that suit is trump.
-Usually the suit bid is one denomination less than the suit requested, known as the *target suit*.
+Usually the suit bid is one denomination belows than the suit requested, known as the *target suit*.

       If partner bids the target suit as requested it is called